-Explore utilizing technology to allow one teacher in the county teach an AP class for all county students simultaneously

-Working with Garrett College to offer an "honors program" for students who enroll in middle college and earn credits through AP courses, including the AP International Diploma.
+- Explore utilizing technology to allow one teacher in the county to teach an AP class for all county students simultaneously - Working with Garrett College to offer an "honors program" for students who enroll in middle college and earn credits through AP courses, including the AP International Diploma. - Offer summer "boot camps" for rising AP students to begin exploring the curriculum before the school year starts through a series of field trips, guest speakers, and other highly engaging activities to boost interest in AP courses. - GCPS is exploring consolidating schools in order to increase student enrollment in schools remaining open, as well as providing higher staffing numbers in the remaining schools to offer a wider array of courses, including AP.

-Q120Artifact1GarrettCountyAPOptions
+Linked Artifacts: Q120Artifact1GarrettCountyAPOptions